Filter by Suburb

 Harajuku Gyoza

-Gyoza load of all the festival action, then hop on over to Broady’s very own beer stadium and dumpling bar, Harajuku Gyoza to refuel.
-It’s dinner and a show x2, since you get to watch the chefs prep goodies through the kitchens open glass windows too.
-Serving an array of Japanese craft beer on tap – there’s even frozen beer if you need a little more pep in your step after all those questionable dance moves.
+Gyoza load of all the festival action, then hop on over to Broady’s very own beer stadium and dumpling bar, Harajuku Gyoza to top up the tank.
+It’s dinner and a show x2, since you also get to watch the chefs prep goodies through the kitchen’s open glass windows.
+There’s also an array of Japanese-inspired cocktails and craft beer on tap – aaah, that should put the pep back in our step after all those questionable dance moves (… just us?).

 Where: 2/26 Victoria Ave, Broadbeach